whatifif/handgesture/README.md

 1. ### get more data of hand gesture.

 2. ### connecting a trained model
-   a making the model recognise a gesture in application program ( stream-lined at real time)
+   a. making the model recognise a gesture in application program ( stream-lined at real time)

 3. ### make a demo program
    a. caculation program